WebAssembly/spec/proposals/js-string-builtins/Overview.md

 It seems that creating new importable definitions that adapt existing JS primitives to WebAssembly is simpler and more flexible in the future.

-## Do we need builtin modules?
+## Do we need a new import mechanism for wasm builtin functions?

 There is a variety of execution techniques for WebAssembly.
 Some WebAssembly engines compile modules eagerly (at WebAssembly.compile), some use interpreters and dynamic tiering, and some use on-demand compilation (after instantiation) and dynamic tiering.

-If we just have builtin functions, it would be possible to normally import them without any work to add builtin modules.
-The main issue is that imported values are not known until instantiation, and so engines that compile eagerly would be unable to generate specialized code to these imports.
+If we just have builtin functions, it would be possible to normally import them normally through instantiation.
+However this would prevent engines from using eager compilation when builtins are in use.

 It seems desirable to support a variety of execution techniques, especially because engines may support multiple depending on heuristics or change them over time.

-By adding builtin modules that are in a reserved and known namespace `:wasm`, engines can know that these builtin functions are being used at `WebAssembly.compile` time and generate optimal code for them.
+By adding builtins that are in a reserved and known namespace (`wasm:`), engines can know that these builtin functions are being used at `WebAssembly.compile` time and generate optimal code for them.

 ## Goals for builtins